MichaelRWolf/mobprogrammingrpg/theShortcutAdmiral.md

 ## Steps

 1. Driver says "Shortcut Check" when they need shortcut assistance.
-2. Shortcut Admiral immediately provides the correct keystroke information.
+2. Shortcut Admiral immediately provides the correct keystroke information using this phrasing
+> "[ACTION] has shortcut [SHORTCUT]"
+Example: "Rename variable has shortcut F2".
-3. If the Shortcut Admiral observes an efficiency opportunity, they may proactively offer: "[ACTION] has shortcut [SHORTCUT]" (e.g., "Rename variable has shortcut F2").
+3. If the Shortcut Admiral observes an efficiency opportunity, they may proactively offer a suggestion using the same phrasing.
 4. Driver accepts the information without argument and attempts to (but is not required to) use the suggested shortcut.

 ## Commitments